sixeyed/ecs/episodes/ecs-o1/ecs-o1.md

 ### Demo 3 - And you can use the Compose spec on other platforms

-The ACHI version uses the same Docker Compose spec, but using Azure Files for configuration storage, and a managed Postgres database in Azure: [docker-compose-aci.yml](docker-compose-aci.yml).
+The ACI version uses the same Docker Compose spec, but using Azure Files for configuration storage, and a managed Postgres database in Azure: [docker-compose-aci.yml](docker-compose-aci.yml).

 * volume for config
 * restart flag